w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data profiling

-Challenges

-* The results of data profiling are _computationally complex_ to discover
+The results of data profiling are _computationally heavy_ to discover

 * E.g., discovering keys/dependencies usually involves some sorting step for each considered column

-* Verification of _complex constraints on column combinations _ in a database
+Verification of _constraints on combinations of columns_ in a database
-  * What is the complexity of this task?

 :::: {.columns}
 ::: {.column width=50%}

+Complexity: how many combinations (groups of columns)?

 Given a table with columns $C = \{w, x, x, y, z\}$